 The sculptures represent Puxian Pusa on his mount, the white elephant, and Wenshu Pusa on a lion.
-Both Pusa (sk.
-Bodhisattva) sits in banjiazuo (Sk.
-Lalitasana) the posture of relaxation.
+Both Pusa (Sk.
+Bodhisattva) sit in banjiazuo (Sk.
+Lalitasana), the posture of relaxation.

 In China, the figures of Puxian and Wenshu are shown in a triad with Sakyamuni.

 Puxian (Sk.
-Samantabhadra) is the Bodhisattva of Benevolence, or Universal Kindness.
-The hands makes the anweiyin (Sk.
-Vitarkamudra) the gesture of argumentation.
+Samantabhadra) is the Bodhisattva of Benevolence or universal Kindness.
+The hands make the gesture of argumentation, the anweiyin (Sk.
+Vitarkamudra).

-Wenshu (Sk.Manjushri) is the Bodhisattva of Great Spiritual Wisdom.
-In his right hand he holds a scroll with the text of the prajnaparamita sutra.
-His left hand make the anweiyin (Sk.
-Vitarkamudra) the gesture of argumentation.
+Wenshu (Sk.Manjushri) is the Bodhisattva of great spiritual Wisdom.
+In his right hand, he holds a scroll with the text of the prajnaparamita sutra.
+His left hand makes the gesture of argumentation, the anweiyin (Sk.
+Vitarkamudra).